YARC-Official/docs/play-modes.md

 Proper keys support is planned for YARG v0.13.0, but in the meantime you can play 5 fret keys charts in guitar mode, and enable the All Taps modifier to remove any need to strum.

 ## Pro
-Two octives of a keyboard, with color-coded segments for a wide highway.
+Two octaves of a keyboard, with color-coded segments for a wide highway.
 Pro keys support is planned for YARG v0.13.0.

 # 🔮 Potential future play modes
 These have no specific timeframe, but are either in the issue tracker or at least under consideration.